clipchak/YouTubePlaylistToSpotifyPlaylist/README.md

 - Add user input to customize the name of the playlist that goes to Spotify

 ## Troubleshooting
-- If you are given a KeyError, it is probably because your Spotify Oauth token expired.
-Refer to the second bulletpoint of step 2 and paste in a new token to your program
+- If you are given a ```KeyError```, it is probably because your Spotify Oauth token expired.
+Refer to the second bulletpoint of Step 2 in Setup and paste in a new token to your program